Can I Register a Trademark on My Own

 2. Get Your Application Ready

-Once the uniqueness of your trademark has been establish, you can get your application ready.
+Once the uniqueness of your trademark has been established, you can get your application ready.
 Collect all related information, such as the trademark name, logo, and related products or services.
-The digree of your trademark protection will be affect by how correctly and thoroughly you describe the products or services.
+The degree of your trademark protection will be affected by how correctly and thoroughly you describe the products or services.

 3. Send in Your Application

-Send the trademark office your completed application.
-Typically this procedure can be finished online to the official website of the related office.
+Send your application to the Trademark office.
+Typically this procedure can be done online on the official website of the related office.
 Based on the trademark class and the number of classes you want to register, there is a required filing fee.
 Please retain a copy of the submission confirmation for your records.

 4. Keep an eye on the application process

-Following submission, keep a regular check on the progress of your application.
+Following submission, keep a regular check on the process of your application.
 The trademark office has the right to ask for more information or changes to your application.
-To avoid postponements in the registration procedure, please reply to requests at the earliest opportunity.
+To avoid objections in the registration procedure, please reply to requests at the earliest opportunity.

-It is possible for third parties to object to your trademark application during the examination phase.
+Third parties can object to your trademark application during the examination phase.
 Should opposition materialize, you will have to address it.
 This could require settling with the opposing party or presenting proof of the distinctiveness of your trademark.
 It can be difficult to handle opposition, so getting legal counsel may be helpful.
-Benefits of Independent Registration.

 Saving money is one of the key benefits of registering a trademark on your own.
-Handling the process independently allows you to save on legal expenses, this is a specially advantageous for startups and small businesses with light budgets.
+Handling the process independently allows you to save on legal expenses, this is especially advantageous for startups and small businesses with light budgets.

 Total Command